-Hayes Presidential and Spiegel Grove grounds to be closed indefinitely; virtual activities you can do from home offered
+Hayes Presidential buildings closed indefinitely; virtual activities you can do from home offered

-UPDATE: March 22, 2020: We are following the orders from the governor's office to help curb the COVID-19 pandemic and will remain closed until the pandemic-related restrictions are lifted and we are able to safely open to the public again.
+We are following the orders from the governor's office to help curb the COVID-19 pandemic, and our buildings remain closed until the pandemic-related restrictions are lifted and we are able to safely open to the public again.
 Updates will be posted here and on our social media accounts.

-All events scheduled for March, including meetings and volunteer shifts, are canceled and could be rescheduled.
-Refunds will be issued to those who bought tickets for March events.
+All events scheduled for March, April and May, including meetings and volunteer shifts, are canceled and could be rescheduled.
 Updates on rescheduled events will be posted at rbhayes.org.

 Online store: You can still purchase items from our online store, but we are unable to ship them at this time.
 Orders will be processed and shipped as soon as possible.
 Thank you for your patience!